petersohn/sokoban/readme.md

 A stone can be trivially pushed if both of the following is true:
 - The stone can be moved to the destination tile without moving any other stones.
 - At every move during the path, the heuristics value of the stone decreases by 1.
-This means that the cost + heuristics values does not increase, so the stone moves on an optimal path for the A\* algorithm.
+This means that the *cost + heuristics* value does not increase, so the stone moves on an optimal path for the A\* algorithm.

 This expander is used by default.